spine-tools/SpineOpt.jl/docs/src/getting_started/setup_workflow.md

     - Give it a name like "Input DB".
     - Select SQL database dialect (sqlite is a local file and works without a server).
     - Click *New Spine DB* in the *Data Store Properties* window and create a new database (and save it, if it's sqlite).
+    - For more information about creating and managing Spine Toolbox database, see the [documentation](https://spine-toolbox.readthedocs.io/en/master/data_store_form/getting_started.html)

     ![image](https://user-images.githubusercontent.com/40472544/114974364-e8013200-9e8a-11eb-99d6-9fbbd0d3992b.png)